-In this paper, we propose a methodology fitting the criteria mentioned above.
-Our methodology significantly extends and combines the existing CNN memory reduction methodologies proposed in [23] and [17] to enable for efficient trade-off between CNN memory and CNN throughput for a wide range of CNN-based applications.
+In this article, we propose a methodology fitting the criteria mentioned previously.
+Our methodology significantly extends and combines the existing CNN memory reduction methodologies proposed in the work of Pisarchyk and Lee [23] and our earlier work [17] to allow efficient trade-off between CNN memory and CNN throughput for a wide range of CNN-based applications.
 Our methodology consists of three main steps.
-At Step 1 (Section 5), we introduce CNN buffer reuse into the CNN-based application, thereby reducing the application memory cost.
-To perform this step we propose and utilize a buffer reuse algorithm.
-Unlike other CNN buffer reuse algorithms [15, 23], our proposed algorithm is suitable for multi-CNN applications and Manuscript submitted to ACM

-CNN-based applications exploiting task-level (pipeline) parallelism.
-As mentioned above, the reuse of CNN buffers does not affect the throughput and accuracy of a CNN-based application.
+In step 1 (Section 5), we introduce CNN buffer reuse into the CNN-based application, thereby reducing the application memory cost.
+To perform this step, we propose and utilize a buffer reuse algorithm.
+Unlike other CNN buffer reuse algorithms [15, 23], our proposed algorithm is suitable for multi-CNN applications and CNN-based applications exploiting task-level (pipeline) parallelism.
+As mentioned earlier, the reuse of CNN buffers does not affect the throughput and accuracy of a CNN-based application.
 However, it might be insufficient to fit the application into the limited memory of an edge device, especially if the application utilizes CNNs with residual connections.
-In such cases, we perform Step 2 (Section 6), where we further reduce the memory cost of the CNN-based application at the expense of CNN-based application throughput decrease.
-At Step 2 we propose and utilize a buffers size reduction algorithm.
-This algorithm introduces data processing by parts, initially proposed in [17], and buffers reuse proposed in Section 5 to a CNN-based application.
-Unlike the methodology in [17], our buffers reduction algorithm does not introduce data processing by parts into every layer of every CNN used by the application.
+In such cases, we perform step 2 (Section 6), where we further reduce the memory cost of the CNN-based application at the expense of CNN-based application throughput decrease.
+In step 2, we propose and utilize a buffers size reduction algorithm.
+This algorithm introduces data processing by parts, initially proposed in our previous work [17], and buffers reuse proposed in Section 5 to a CNN-based application.
+Unlike our earlier methodology [17], our buffers reduction algorithm does not introduce data processing by parts into every layer of every CNN used by the application.
 Instead, it searches for a subset of layers that have to process data by parts to fit the application into a predefined memory constraint.
-The data processing by parts employed by these layers, in combination with the buffers reuse, introduces a balanced memory-throughput trade-off in a CNN-based application.
-Finally, at Step 3 (Section 7), we derive a final CNN-based application with reduced memory cost.
+The data processing by parts employed by these layers, in combination with the buffers reuse, introduces a balanced memorythroughput trade-off in a CNN-based application.
+Finally, in step 3 (Section 7), we derive a final CNN-based application with reduced memory cost.